danistrebel/genai-factory/README.md

 }
 ```

 You'll need to configure your projects as expected by each module.
-Application templates are quite self-explenatory, as they list the requirements for each project.
-Alternatively, you can application templates direclty into [FAST project factory](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/2-project-factory).
+Application templates are quite self-explanatory, as they list the requirements for each project.
+Alternatively, you can application templates directly into [FAST project factory](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/2-project-factory).

 # Networking Configuration